Ulmus 'Homestead': Cultivation

 'Homestead' has had a limited introduction to Europe; experimental plantings were made along streets in Brighton, England, and in several Dutch cities, notably Beethovenstraat in Amsterdam, along the N360 at Ten Boer, and the Ijsselstraat at Hengelo.
 However, many of the Netherlands trees have since been replaced by the more DED-resistant 'Columella'.
+In 2016 'Homestead' was planted among the line of 140 elms on the ‘s-Gravelandsevaartweg, Loosdrecht, part of Wijdemeren City Council's elm collection, assembled since 2003 by tree manager Martin Tijdgat and his colleagues.
+Tijdgat noted that in older trees "the young, slender twigs hang gracefully", making 'Homestead' suitable for planting along ponds and water.
 The tree also featured in trials in New Zealand during the 1990s at the Hortresearch station, Palmerston North.

 'Homestead' is very easily propagated from hardwood cuttings taken in February, placed in a 50:50 vermiculite / perlite medium and subjected to a bottom heat of @ 18°C.

 Notable trees

 The largest specimens in the UK are to be found at Preston Park, Brighton, measuring 9 m high by 25 cm d.b.h. in 2009.